Zief Library FAQ

 - USF School of Law alumni, with a USF School of Law alumni card.

-- Practicing California attorneys, provided that they have their current California Bar card.
-Beginning June 1, 2014 attorneys and non-alumni bar studiers will be able to purchase a Special Access Card.
+- Practicing California attorneys, provided that they have their current California Bar card and non-alumni bar studiers may purchase a Special Access Card.

 - Individuals who wish to view federal or state depository documents.

 For more information about access to Zief Library, please review our Access Policy.

 Who can help me with my research?